What to watch for today

 Heather Timmons on how airlines must choose between patriotism and safety in Asia.
 “China’s controversial new ‘air defense zone,’ which overlaps with existing zones claimed by Japan and South Korea, presents commercial airlines with a knotty problem.
 Many countries balk at recognizing the zone as Chinese airspace, but China says that airlines flying through it must submit flight plans, stay in radio contact with Chinese authorities, and follow their instructions.”
 Read more here.

 India is over-optimistic.
 Positive thinking is one thing, but the country needs to channel its exuberance about its future and tackle its very real economic challenges.

 Ignore Hamid Karzai.
 The US should be patient and continue pushing for progress in Afghanistan, even if the country’s president is peevish and ungrateful.

 It doesn’t matter if Bitcoin crashes.
 It’s done its by job proving there is demand for digital currencies; others will follow.

 Academia is a like a drug gang.
 Just as the kingpins get rich while street dealers remain expendable, those at the top of the ivory tower are becoming more entrenched in their positions.

 Our ancestors were inbred.
 In the distant past people lived in small groups, with reproduction yielding little genetic diversity—and hampering health and technological development.

 J.D.
 Salinger’s unpublished work leaked online.
 What appear to be reproductions of manuscripts for three of the author’s short stories have made their way from eBay to Reddit.

 East England is facing a clown epidemic.
 Norfolk police have asked residents to ignore the red-haired, red-suited pranksters.

 Our best wishes for a productive day.
-Please send any news, comments, clown sightings and unpublished Salinger stories to on Twitter here for updates during the day.
+Please send any news, comments, clown sightings and unpublished Salinger stories to email@example.com.
+You can follow us on Twitter here for updates during the day.